Neeharika-999/Marketing-Campaign-and-ROI-Tracking/README.md

 In today’s competitive digital landscape, running marketing campaigns isn’t just about gaining visibility—it’s about driving measurable results.
 A well-structured marketing campaign aims to reach the right audience, convey the right message, and generate leads or sales efficiently.
 But how do we know if a campaign is truly successful?
 That’s where ROI (Return on Investment) tracking comes into play.

+ROI tracking allows us to assess the performance of each marketing initiative by comparing the revenue generated to the cost of running the campaign.
+By monitoring key metrics such as acquisition cost, conversion rate, cost-per-click (CPC), and engagement, we gain actionable insights into what’s working, what needs optimization, and where to reallocate budget.
+This data-driven approach empowers marketers to make informed decisions, maximize returns, and continuously refine their strategies for better outcomes.

 # DATASET